Center for Christian Virtue

 Center for Christian Virtue (CCV) is a lobbying organization focused upon implementing conservative Christian sexual morality in public policy.
-It was originally known as Citizens for Community Values until Feb 2021.
+It was originally known as Citizens for Community Values until February 2021.
 It operates primarily in the US state of Ohio and is the Family Policy Council (a Focus on the Family affiliate organization) for that state, with branches in Indiana, Wisconsin, and Kentucky.

 CCV was designated as a hate group by the Southern Poverty Law Center from 2015 to 2017 because CCV vilified LGBT people as categorically destructive to society and families.
+CCV's President responded that his group’s opposition to same-sex marriage mirrors what most Catholics and evangelicals believe.
 SPLC designated CCV as a hate group again in 2023.

 Issues

 Center for Christian Virtue has described its mission as: "Seeking to eliminate all activities that debase individuals by catering to that which is obscene, pornographic, or indecent."
 To this end they lobby to prohibit movies, artwork, dance, and writing with sexual content, particularly if connected to homosexuality, and to prohibit publications connected to LGBT social movements.

 The organization lists support of "Free Speech" as a "Core Issue for a Thriving Ohio" in spite of their extensive censorship efforts.

 CCV opposes legal same-sex marriage and LGBT employment protections.
-They also oppose gay-straight alliances and student support groups in schools, saying that "the 'safe school' message of these organizations is nothing more than a deceptive ploy."
+They also oppose gay-straight alliances and student support groups in schools, saying that "the 'safe school' message of these organizations is nothing more than a deceptive ploy".

 CCV has strong affiliations with Ohio politicians, including raising support for Dave Yost and Mike DeWine.

 History

 1983 founding

 Center for Christian Virtue was founded by Jerry Kirk in 1983 as an anti-obscenity organization.
 The organization's first aim was that the Cincinnati City Council would ban the Playboy Channel from local cable television.
-CCV opposed "the growing impact of the Playboy philosophy upon America" which members described as "the philosophy that the ultimate good is pleasure and happiness for the individual."
+CCV opposed "the growing impact of the Playboy philosophy upon America" which members described as "the philosophy that the ultimate good is pleasure and happiness for the individual".

 In the 1980s and 1990s CCV organized hundreds of people to attend city council meetings in Ohio, Kentucky, and Indiana urging city governments to outlaw pornographic movies from video stores.